capjamesg/mdn-mf2/microformats.md

 ## Some microformats examples

+Each example below contains:

+1. A description of a microformat.
+2. An example showing microformats applied to a HTML excerpt.
+3. A list of properties the microformat supports.
+4. A parsed example of the microformat represented using JSON.

 ### h-card

 The [h-card](https://microformats.org/wiki/h-card) microformat represents a person or organization.

-The value of each property is defined in HTML using the class property any element can carry
+The value of each property is defined in HTML using the class property any element can carry.

 #### Example h-card